 It is important that you are comfortable during your jury service, however, in deference to the Court, we request that you dress cleanly and neatly.
 You should wear comfortable clothing that enhances the dignity of the Court and emphasizes the seriousness of your responsibility.
 Shorts of any kind, hats, tanktops, T-shirts, sweat suits, torn or soiled jeans, or other such informal attire is not considered appropriate apparel for the courtroom.

-You will report for Jury Duty at the Seneca County Courthouse Annex, 117 E. Market Street, Tiffin, Ohio.
+You will report for Jury Duty at the Seneca County Justice Center, 103 E. Market Street, Tiffin, Ohio.

 THE DOORS DO NOT OPEN UNTIL 8:30 A.M.
 THEREFORE, WE ASK THAT YOU DO NOT ARRIVE PRIOR TO THAT TIME.